zhengliang19/cs4249-pg04/readme.md

 Group 04 project for **CS4249 — Phenomena and Theories of Human-Computer Interaction** (NUS).

-This repo hosts a small web-based user study comparing two interface variants (**System A** and **System B**).
+This repo hosts a small web-based user study comparing two splitwise interface variants (**System A** and **System B**).
 Participants land on a launcher page, are routed to one of the two systems, and their interactions are logged and pushed to a Google Form for later analysis.

 ## Live site